 The famous Swiss vintage glider known as ESSO was designed by Arnold Degen in 1941 as a promotional model for the European branch of Exxon.
 I have chosen this model as another vintage project for the incoming season which is close and will be actual in a few weeks sometimes.
-Esso is made of plywood (thickness about 1 – 1,5 mm is mostly used), spruce spars and longerons, covered with silk or japan paper.
+Esso is made of plywood (thickness about 1 – 1,5 mm is mostly used), spruce spars and longerons, covered with silk or ‘japan’ paper.
 Wingspan spreads to 1960 mm and finished model prepared for flight, weighs about 750 g.

 All necessary parts are cut out and we start the job by completing the fuselage.
 This step is divided into two stages glued together when both are finished.
 The nose consists of the following parts: Nr.
 1, 3, 4 and 7 are made of 4 mm thick and 5 – 6 of 1 – 1,2 mm plywood.
-Drill two mounting holes for tow hook fastener into the part 1 (check the plan and locate the proper towing hook position).
+Drill two mounting holes for tow hook fastener into part 1 (check the plan and locate the proper towing hook position).

-Sand all parts.
+Do sand all parts.
 Now let’s bring these together and glue carefully.
 Do not forget to check the relative perpendicularity of each part.

 Pin two 3 x 5 mm longerons (Nr.
 20) on the working top.
 Glue bulkheads Nr.
 8 – 18 to the longerons and check whether those are perpendicular (this is one of the basic rules to achieve nicely built unwarped frame).
 Take two 3 x 8 mm longerons (Nr.
 19) and glue these on the bulkheads.
 Do not glue the last tail joints together (bulkhead Nr.
 18), leave these now free as we come to this point later again.

-We are now ready to fuselage assembly.
+We are now ready for fuselage assembly.
 First glue nose part to the tail by the 3 x 8 mm longerons.
 Prepare one 4 x 4 mm (Nr.
 21) longeron, carve it to proper shape to fits slot in the nose part (where the tow hook is located).
-Lay the fuselage upside down on the working top again and glue longeron No. 21 into nose part (Nr.
+Lay the fuselage upside down on the working top again and glue longeron No. 21 into the nose part (Nr.
 1) and on bulkheads.
 Shape both (Nr.
 20) longerons to required shape and glue into nose bulkheads (Nr.
 3 – 6).